Microservice Architecture Explained. Microservice Architecture for enterprise.

-- Development, deployment and testing are much faster.
+- Development, deployment, and testing are much faster.

 - A lot easier to change, scale and maintain individual services

-- Integration with third party apps is made much simpler
+- Integration with third-party apps is made much simpler

-- When the number of services in the system is increased beyond certain limit, it leads to information overload and might become difficult to monitor.
+- When the number of services in the system is increased beyond a certain limit, it leads to information overload and might become difficult to monitor.

 - If the frequency of calling services increases, it will lead to network latency.

-- In some cases duplication of services might occur
+- In some cases, duplication of services might occur